Antibiotic Susceptibility Testing

-- Susceptible — likely, but not guaranteed to inhibit the pathogenic microorganism; may be an appropriate choice for treatment
+- Susceptible — likely, but not guaranteed to inhibit the pathogenic microbe; may be an appropriate choice for treatment

 - Intermediate — may be effective at a higher dosage, or more frequent dosage, or effective only in specific body sites where the antibiotic penetrates to provide adequate concentrations

-- Resistant — not effective at inhibiting the growth of the organism; may not be an appropriate choice for treatment
+- Resistant — not effective at inhibiting the growth of the organism in a laboratory test; may not be an appropriate choice for treatment

-Sometimes results are reported as minimum inhibitory concentration (MIC), in units such as milligrams per microliter (mg/mcL).
-This is the highest dilution (lowest concentration) of an antibiotic that will still be effective in inhibiting growth of the bacteria.
-Though results may be expressed this way, the laboratory will often include in the report an interpretation of what the results mean (e.g., susceptible, intermediate or resistant).
+These categories are based on the minimum inhibitory concentration (MIC).
+This is the lowest concentration of an antibiotic that will be effective in inhibiting growth of the bacteria.
+Though results may be expressed as the MIC, in units such as micrograms/milliliter, the laboratory will often include in the report an interpretation of what the results mean (e.g., susceptible, intermediate or resistant).

-If there is more than one pathogen identified in a culture, the laboratory will report results for each one.
+If there is more than one pathogen identified in a culture, the laboratory will contain the results for each one.

-A health practitioner will choose an appropriate drug from those on the report that were categorized as "Susceptible."
-If there are no "Susceptible" choices, then the practitioner may select one categorized as "Intermediate."
+A healthcare practitioner will choose an appropriate drug from those on the report that were categorized as "Susceptible."
+If there are no "Susceptible" choices, or the patient is allergic to drugs in the susceptible category, then the practitioner may select one categorized as "Intermediate."
 This may require a higher dosage and may involve a longer duration of therapy as well as a higher risk for medication side effects.